Generic Name: rosiglitazone and glimepiride (ROE-si-GLI-ta-zone & glye-MEP-ir-ide)

 If OVERDOSE is suspected:

-Store glimepiride/rosiglitazone at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store glimepiride/rosiglitazone in the original container at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep glimepiride/rosiglitazone out of the reach of children and away from pets.

 - If you have any questions about glimepiride/rosiglitazone, please talk with your doctor, pharmacist, or other health care provider.